usacpcheung/timetabling-app/README.md

 ### Configuration

 Open `/config` to edit teachers, students and general parameters.
-Teacher and student subjects are entered as comma separated lists.
+Subjects are managed separately and can then be selected for each teacher or student.
+You can also define unavailable slots for teachers and fix a particular teacher/student/subject to a specific slot.
 Each teacher or student name must be unique.
 The default database contains a simple setup with three teachers and several students to get you started.

 A minimal test configuration could be: